-In line with our only way of doing business, caring for people and the planet, we pay great attention to animal welfare, which is essential for responsible and sustainable supply chains.
+In line with our wayof doing business, caring for people and the planet, we pay great attention to animal welfare, recognizing animals as sentient beings in their own.
 For years we have therefore been committed to ensure that all suppliers of raw materials of animal origin comply not only with legal requirements, but also with the highest animal welfare standards and criteria.

 Our reference are the Barilla Guidelines on Animal Welfare, drafted in collaboration with Compassion In World Farming (CIWF).
 In these Guidelines, the Group recognizes the importance of respecting the physical and mental well-being of animals and their ability to express species-specific behaviors by promoting the compliance of the Five Animal Freedoms:

 • Freedom from hunger and thirst;

 • Freedom from pain, injury and disease;

 The standards of the Guidelines on Animal Welfare are an integral part of all of our contracts with suppliers of eggs, meat and fresh milk all over the world and their compliance is periodically verified through specific audits.
 In addition, all employees involved in supply chains management, particularly in the areas Global Supplier Quality Management and Global Purchasing Unit, attended the Barilla/CIWF in-company training courses on Animal Welfare.

 Honoring this commitment, every year we participate in the global benchmark of farmer animal welfare BBFAW (Businiess Benchmark on Animal Welfare).

 Our commitment starts way back in 2011 when Barilla decided to eliminate battery cages for egg-laying hens for all global supply chains.

 For this purpose, Barilla works with the entire supply chain starting with the farmers, collaborating with authoritative and independent industry experts such as scientific entities and NGOs, carrying out the commitment to countinuously enhance scientifically validated and verifiable improvements.